deepakraj-dj/Cloud-Engineer/AWS/S3-Webhosting/readme.md

 ## Overview
-This Project demonstrate hosting of an static website using S3
+This Project demonstrate hosting of an static website using S3 and Cloudfront for Content Deliver Network (CDN)

 ## Live Demo
 [View the hosted site here] (https://d1su39mqqdhlc7.cloudfront.net)